Cheltenham Favourites 2026

 Day 3 – Ryanair Chase 2026

-Day three’s most valuable race, if not the feature event, is the 2½-mile Grade 1 Ryanair Chase.
+Day three’s most valuable race, and now the day’s feature event, is the 2½-mile Grade 1 Ryanair Chase.
 Also known as the Festival Trophy, this event has raised its profile gradually over the years to become one of the most important races on the National Hunt calendar.
 Fact To File is the Ryanair favourite, having won the race in 2025 in impressive fashion by nine lengths.

 Ryanair Chase RunnersWinning Chance